NAL

 Staff Requirements:

-• Academy Director must have USSF Academy Director Course, EFCL Certificate or USSF/CSA A license or equivalent
+• Academy Director must have USSF Academy Director Course, EFCL Certificate or USSF/CSA B license or equivalent

 • Academy Head Coach must have C License or equivalent (exceptions must be approved by NAL Director)